 To equip baccalaureate-level social workers for a lifetime of empowering individuals, families, groups, organizations and societies to solve human problems both in their own communities and around the world.

-The social work major is one of the newest at KWU.
 Click here to view our copy of the Council on Social Work Education’s Commission on Accreditation’s Statement of Candidacy.

 BSHS 110 Introduction to Social Work and Human Services